-In 2015 he recorded the CD of the Songs of Childhood by Arvo Pärt and in 2016 and 2017 he recorded the CD-s of Deutsche Stiftung Musikleben in Hamburg Laeiszhalle and in the Pierre Boulez concert hall in Berlin.
+In 2015 he recorded the CD “Songs of Childhood” by Arvo Pärt and in 2016, 2017 and 2018 he recorded CD-s for Deutsche Stiftung Musikleben in Hamburg Laeiszhalle, Pierre Boulez Saal and Hamburg Elbphilharmonie.

 He receives a scholarship from the International Academy of Music in Liechtenstein and participates regularly in the intensive music weeks and activities offered by the Academy.

 Marcel plays an Italian cello made by Francesco Ruggeri (Cremona, 1674) and a bow made by Victor Fetique, both kindly on loan to him by the Deutsche Stiftung Musikleben.